virtualritz/nsi-docs/docs/guidelines.rst

 directional constructs, such as *solar lights*, can also be obtained using the environment node.

-Since the node defines a sphere of infinite radius any connected osl shader must only rely on the ``I`` variable and disregard ``P``, as is shown in .
+Since the node defines a sphere of infinite radius any connected |osl|
+shader must only rely on the ``I`` variable and disregard ``P``, as is shown below.

 .. code-block:: c
    :linenos: